serverpod/serverpod/templates/serverpod_templates/github/workflows/deployment-docker.md

 To trigger the action, go to the "Actions" tab in your repository and click on the "Deploy to Docker" workflow.
 Click on "Run workflow" and select the branch you want to deploy.

+## Using the Serverpod Insights app

+To enable the [Serverpod Insights app](https://docs.serverpod.dev/tools/insights), you need to adjust the insights server host in production.yaml to the domain you set up in the DNS records.
+The service secret you specify in the repository secrets must match the one you set in the local passwords.yaml file for production.

+## Connecting your Flutter client

+TODO TODO TODO